-- (1) The first controlled thermonuclear reaction. - (2) The strongest controlled thermonuclear reaction, in the sense of having the largest nT (density × time) 2 × 1011 ion cm-3 sec for a confined plasma at thermonuclear temperature, in the world.
-In an unconfirmed thermonuclear reaction, we have an even larger nT of 2 × 1012.
+- (1) The first controlled thermonuclear reaction. - (2) The strongest thermonuclear reaction, i.e., having the nearest approaches to reactor nTs, $2 \times 10^{11}$ ion cm-3 sec in the world.
+In an unconfirmed thermonuclear reaction, we have an even larger nT of $2 \times 10^{12}$ .

-So it seems that the pulsed dense-plasma philosophy has justified itself.
+These achievements are acknowledged abroad.
+So it seems that the pulsed dense plasma philosophy has justified itself.